 - A little time

 Yes!
-Dedicate a little time for a few days if you don’t have much free time even on weekends to work on this project and you can surely get it done.
+Dedicate a little time to a few days if you don’t have much free time even on weekends to work on this project and you can surely get it done.

 - Measuring for your Grill Cover